thaovy1508/RealTime-Voting-System/README.md

             )
 ```
 ### **2. data_generator.py**
-This fill will generate data from RandomUser API as voting simulator, and inserted the data to the database accordingly.
+This file generates data from RandomUser API as voting simulator, and inserts the data to the database accordingly.

 **Key Features:**